-Now Chinnu is going to pay the bill, I said, handing over a hundred rupee note.
+Now Chinnu is going to pay the bill, I said, handing her over a hundred rupee note.
 She curiously examined Indian rupees, since she hadn’t seen one ever since, or any currency, for that matter.
 She unfolded the bill and marched towards the cashier.

 As I and Ammu stood away and watched, Chinnu tiptoed and placed the note on the counter.
 When she received the change, she said ‘Thank You’ to the waiter.
-That was her first transaction in her life.
+That was the first transaction in her life.

 “Now to the beach”, I said while igniting the car to life.
 They smiled.